By guest blogger Brad Egeland.

 Summary / call for input

-There are lots of leadership qualities or personality qualities that could be pointed at as separating the great project managers from the good or mediocre project managers.
+There are lots of leadership qualities or personality qualities that could be pointed at as qualities of best project managers.
 These are just three of my top ones that I recognize in those project managers who seem to excel when others do not.

 How about our readers?
 What are your thoughts on great project leadership qualities?
 What separates the best from the rest?